saifulaija/easyshop-server/readme.md

+# Live Link
+You can access the server side GitHub Link at [Easy Shop Server](https://github.com/saifulaija/easyshop-server).

 # RQ_Analytics Backend

 This repository contains the backend code for the RQ_Analytics project.
 It provides various API endpoints to prepare and visualize data from the `RQ_Analytics` MongoDB database, enabling business insights through analytical charts.